Kunming © Steve Evans

 If travelling in spring or summer, be sure to take a lightweight rain slicker along; if travelling in autumn or winter, travellers should make sure to pack a good coat or jacket.
 Anti-bacterial hand soap is a great idea, helping to stave off diseases which can spread from using public toilets or eating in local restaurants.

 What's on in China

 The Longqing Gorge Ice and Snow Festival is a spectacular winter celebration, featuring fun activities, ice sculptures, ice lanterns and a dazzling fireworks display.
 Chinese New Year is a raucous affair, with fireworks and loud music going on late into the night, especially in Beijing.
 The Great Wall Marathon is worth taking part in for its beautiful setting, even for the tragically unfit.
 More information on Events in China.

 Did you know?

--One in five people in the world is Chinese.
+-About one in five people in the world is Chinese.

 -Ice cream, gunpowder, cross bows, paper, kites, and the compass are all Chinese inventions.

 -Toilet paper was also invented by the Chinese, in the late 1300s, but it was only used by emperors.